-After nine years on a self-hosted Wordpress platform, I’m now running this site on Hugo, an open-source static site generator.
-I’ve migrated the blog posts and static pages, removed obsolete material along the way, and updated the post categories.
+After nine years on a self-hosted WordPress platform, I’m now running this site on Hugo, an open-source static site generator.
+I migrated the blog posts and static pages, removed obsolete material, and updated the post categories.

 I dropped featured images from blog posts, mainly to save time in the content migration, so the site does look, well, minimal.
 Colour and imagery may return in the future but I’m happy with the stark feel for now.
-The off-black/off-white palette is a deliberate aesthetic but also an active choice to remove as much extraneous visual clutter and functionality as possible.
+The off-black and off-white palette is a deliberate aesthetic but also an active choice to remove as much visual clutter and functionality as possible.

-- constrain the main content on screen widths between 980-1280 pixels to maintain a readable line length
+- constrain the main content on screen widths between 980 and 1,280 pixels to maintain a readable line length

-One reason why I left Wordpress was the amount of time I spent keeping the lights on when I should have been writing instead.
-Even after rationalising plugins, caching content and reducing backups to one per week rather than daily, I often hit my shared hosting plan’s process watcher, which caused the site to time out.
+One reason why I left WordPress was the amount of time I spent keeping the lights on when I should have been writing instead.
+Even after rationalising plugins, caching content and reducing backups to one per week rather than daily, I often hit my shared hosting plan’s process watcher.
+That caused the site to time out.

-Positively though, I wanted to move to another platform to learn something new and to practice maintaining a site through modern processes.
-At work this year, I’ve started contributing user interface copy to a web app via a Git workflow.
+Positively though, I wanted to try another platform to learn something new and to practice maintaining a site through modern processes.
+At work this year, I started contributing user interface copy to a web app via a Git workflow.
 I’ve also been reading articles by other technical writers in the Write the Docs community, particularly the docs as code movement.

 This personal Hugo site gives me the opportunity to:

-- get in the habit of writing and editing with the Markdown syntax
+- get in the habit of writing and editing with Markdown

-- practice making changes to this site via version control (I use the Sourcetree app and a private Bitbucket repository)
+- practice making changes via version control with the Sourcetree app and a Bitbucket repository

 Also, the act of writing in a text editor is a welcome return to a more deliberate approach.
 I’m more in control of the tools, the published output and the visual form.
 It feels like cultivating a craft, which is a happy state to be in.